Bangladesh dominates Australia to complete T20 series win | Sports-Games

 Shakib then got the better of Ashton Turner for his 100th wicket.
 In between Saifuddin, one of the two changes by Bangladesh, ripped through the Australian middle order.

-Shakib then ensured Australia would fail to reach its previous low of 79 against England at Southampton.
+Shakib then ensured Australia would fail to reach its previous low of 79 against England at Southampton in 2005.

+''I've played for a few years now, certainly the toughest conditions to play T20 cricket in,'' Matthew Wade said.

 Opener Mohammad Naim top-scored for the side with 23 and Mahmudullah made 19.